Welcome to today's edition of the Rush 24-7 podcast.

 If anything, I'm trying to tell you how out of the mainstream of thought at this particular dinner I was.

-Nobody else at the table thinks Romney is going to win in a landslide, or Obama's gonna lose in a landslide.
+Nobody else at the table thinks that Romney is going to win in a landslide or Obama's going to lose in a landslide.

 I didn't say it's going to happen.